Createdd/Writing/articles/UserStoriesHowTo.md

 ## 1. What is a User Story?

 In short, User Stories are a description of the software functionality from the perspective of a user.
 In the past User Stories were simple notes written on small cards.
 Today most people use software with different types of issue system, but the concept remains:

->Use small units of tasks and group them in you project.
+Use small units of tasks and group them in you project.

+User Stories consist of acceptance criteria, which are even smaller tasks that can be checked off by the developers.

+Yodiz provided an excellent list in their [article](https://medium.com/agile-project-management-scrum-lean-kanban/user-stories-acceptance-definition-and-criteria-in-agile-methodologies-e6d04769adb#.okg9y77yk), that these criteria should contain:
+>Negative scenarios of the functionality.
+The impact of a user story to other features.
+UX concerns
+Functional and non-functional use cases
+Performance concerns and guidelines
+What system/feature intend to do
+System of feature doesn't do anything, isn't supposed to do End-to-end user flow

 ## 2. Where is it useful?